-Our community’s agricultural pride is on full display for the Butter & Egg Days Festival on the last full weekend in April.
+Our community’s agricultural pride is on full display for the Butter & Egg Days Festival held annually in April.
 Brimming with authentic small town charm, the homegrown parade and festival on Saturday pays tribute to Petaluma’s place in history as the “World’s Egg Basket” and rich dairy land.

 Picked fresh that morning

 Chat with farmers, taste produce picked that morning, and learn about sustainable farming practices at the Petaluma Farmers’ Markets.
-Petaluma’s Farmer’s Market are filled with fresh produce, flowers, artisan cheeses & breads, canned items, fresh meat & fish as well as local crafts.
-They are a nonprofit organization dedicated to assisting and supporting local farmers by providing them opportunities to sell directly to the public.
+Whether you visit the year-round Tuesday morning market or the two seasonal market, you’ll find fresh produce, flowers, artisan cheeses and breads, fresh meat and fish as well as local crafts.
+The markets are a nonprofit organization dedicated to assisting and supporting local farmers by providing them opportunities to sell directly to the public.
 It’s all the real deal.

 We specialize in happy cows

 Gaze into the big brown eyes of a Jersey or Holstein cow, grazing contently on the verdant hills surrounding Petaluma and it’s easy to see why the products that come from Petaluma dairies are consistently recognized as some of the best in the country.
-Clover Stornetta Farms was the first dairy west of the Mississippi to offer rBST-free milk.
+Clover Sonoma was the first dairy west of the Mississippi to offer rBST-free milk.
 No wonder their iconic mascot, “Clo the Cow,” always has a smile.
-Tour McClelland’s Dairy, milk a cow by hand and then sample their award-winning European Style Organic Artisan butter.
-That’s what butter is supposed to taste like!

 How about some cheese with your wine?

-For cheese aficionados, it is indeed ‘happy trails to you’ when following the Sonoma Marin Cheese Trail.
-This area has the most cheese-makers per capita in the West and has been likened to Normandy, the famous French cheese region.
+For cheese aficionados, it is indeed ‘happy trails to you’ when following the California Cheese Trail.
+Sonoma County has the most cheese-makers per capita in the West and has been likened to Normandy, the famous French cheese region.